justin-napolitano/data-blog/index.md

 ---
 slug: github-data-blog
-title: Technical Overview of data-blog Static Site for Data Science Content
+title: Building a Data-Driven Blog with Gatsby and Python Automation
 repo: justin-napolitano/data-blog
 githubUrl: https://github.com/justin-napolitano/data-blog
 generatedAt: '2025-11-23T08:49:49.177545Z'
 source: github-auto
 summary: >-
-  Overview of data-blog, a Gatsby-based static site optimized for data-driven posts with Markdown, HTML, geospatial visuals, and automated Python build scripts.
+  Explore the architecture and implementation of a static site for data-driven blogging using Gatsby, Markdown, and Python for automation.
 tags:
   - gatsby
   - react